Popular and Uncommon Scottish Baby Girl Names

-However here are the names in the top Scottish 100 baby names with a distinctive Scottish flavour.
+However, here are the names in the list of the top Scottish 100 baby names with a distinctive Scottish flavour.

 Isla is the name of a Scottish island (spelt Islay).

 This is a name that has been steadily rising in popularity in Scotland.
-In 2017 it reached the number 3 spot for most common names for baby girls in Scotland, and is the top 5 all over the United Kingdom.
-In recent years it has grown in popularity in the USA as well reaching 126.
-So if you want to avoid the most popular names this may be one to avoid.
+In 2017 it reached the number 3 spot for most common names for baby girls in Scotland, and is in the top 5 all over the United Kingdom.
+In recent years it has grown in popularity in the USA as well, reaching 126.
+So if you want to avoid the most popular names, this may be one to avoid.